-However, it can come at a cost.
-“If you are paying by credit, you will see fees ranging from 1.87 percent to 2 percent,” says Jayson Mullin, founder of Top Tax Defenders.
+But it can come at a cost.
+“If you are paying by credit, you will see fees ranging from 1.87% to 2%,” says Jayson Mullin, founder of Top Tax Defenders.

 While those fees may seem small, they could add up to a lot depending on how large your tax bill is.
-For example, if you have a tax bill of $5,000, a 2 percent fee would equal $100.
+For example, if you have a tax bill of $5,000, a 2% fee would equal $100.

 Read on to learn about the pros and cons of paying the IRS with your credit card, as well as how to pay the IRS while minimizing credit card fees.

 What to consider before paying the IRS with a credit card

 If you have a tax liability that you can’t pay in full, using a credit card may not be your best option.
 With average credit card interest rates being around 16%, paying with a credit card could mean additional interest on top of your tax bill.
 On the other hand, the IRS late payment penalty is 0.5% each month of your unpaid taxes — up to 25% total.